med0a/med0a/README.md

  I write about topics that inspire me — tutorials, thoughts, documentation, and more.
 Take a break and explore:  https://haveatechbreak.netlify.app
 </p>

+<h5> Currently Learning</h5>
+Currently, I'm learning Spring Boot and some web technologies such as JavaScript and Angular, and I'm also trying to dive into AI fundamentals.
 ---

 <h2 align="left">Languages and Tools:</h2>